 Cons of running a sole prop

 If your business owes someone money, so do you.
+You’re still liable for any business loans or debts even if you close your business.
 And if someone sues your business, your personal assets are on the line.
-Other structures—LLCs and corporations—act as a shield for this kind of liability.
-The sole prop doesn’t provide any kind of shield.
+Other structures—LLCs and corporations—are separate legal entities and protect you from that liability.

 If a sole prop owner decides to go out of business, the company dissolves.
 That makes it hard to maintain continuity long-term.
 For instance, if you own a convenience store and you want to pass the business on to one of your kids, you’ll have to jump through some hoops.
 Other structures make this easier—by letting you bring them on as a co-owner or business partner before you leave.